nickjbrowning/cscs-docs/docs/software/sciapps/cp2k.md

 * [spla]

 !!! note "GPU-aware MPI"
-    [COSMA] and [DLA-Future] are built with GPU-aware MPI.
-On the HPC platform, `MPICH_GPU_SUPPORT_ENABLED=1` is set by default, therefore there is no need to set it manually.
+    [COSMA] and [DLA-Future] are built with [GPU-aware MPI][ref-communication-cray-mpich-gpu-aware], which requires setting `MPICH_GPU_SUPPORT_ENABLED=1`.
+    On the HPC platform, `MPICH_GPU_SUPPORT_ENABLED=1` is set by default.

+!!! note "CUDA cache path for JIT compilation"
+    [DBCSR] uses JIT compilation for CUDA kernels.
+    The default location is in the home directory, which can put unnecessary burden on the filesystem and lead to performance degradation.
+    Because of this we set `CUDA_CACHE_PATH` to point to the in-memory filesystem in `/dev/shm`.
+    On the HPC platform, `CUDA_CACHE_PATH` is set to a directory under `/dev/shm` by default.

 !!! warning "BLAS/LAPACK on Eiger"